-Once admitted to the Medical Laboratory Technician Program, you must provide verification of the following:
+Once admitted to the Medical Laboratory Technician Program, you must provide verification of the following: Applicable forms and deadlines will be provided at the mandatory orientation.

 - 1. Hepatitis B Immunity Verification - 2.
 Tuberculosis Screening - 3.
 FLU Vaccine - 4.
 H1N1 Vaccine (may not apply to all clinical affiliates) - 5.
-Diphtheria (Option Tdap, Tetanus, Diphtheria and Pertussis) - 6.
+Diphtheria (Option Tdap- Tetanus, Diphtheria and Pertussis) - 6.
 Rubeola and Rubella Immunity Verification or MMR (Measles, Mumps, Rubella) - 7.
 Varicella (Chicken pox) vaccine or titer - 8.
 Physical Health Examination - 9.
-Malpractice Insurance (Each Fall semester)

-10. Background check/drug screen: Students will be unable to attend clinical facilities for appropriate reasons, including the following convictions:
+Malpractice Insurance (Purchased by student each Fall semester) - 10. \Background check/drug screen: Students will be unable to attend clinical facilities for appropriate reasons, including the following convictions:

 Murder, Felony assault, Sexual offenses/sexual assault, abuse, Felony drug and alcohol offenses (without certificate of rehabilitation), other felonies involving weapons and/or violent crimes, Felony theft, Fraud.
 Final placement status based on background check information is the clinical sites determination.
 No Dilute Urine- the urine sample must have yellow color to it or may be rejected as dilute and the facility will not accept the student for clinical placement.
 The MLT program may not be able to accommodate (keep) a student if the facility will not accept them due to background issues or urine drug screen issues.
-Misdemeanor convictions (will be reviewed by the program director)
+Misdemeanor convictions will be reviewed by the program director. \A prescription card for medical marijuana will not be permitted as reason for positive drug screen.